 • Steam API is an interface that can be used by third-party websites to interact with your Steam account.
 It is used by developers or to establish interactions with certain web services, and common players do not need to use it.

-Whether scammers use a Steam API key or a Web API Token, the principle of the scam is the same:
+Whether scammers use a Steam API key, stolen session data, or token-based access, the principle of the scam is the same:

 1. The user is lured onto a phishing site.
-It may promise free skins, participation in competitions, or some other rewards.
+It may promise free skins, participation in competitions, team voting, a fake marketplace deal, account verification, or help from a fake Steam admin.

-2. The phishing site steals your Steam account data.
+2. The phishing site steals your Steam account data, Steam Guard confirmation, active session, QR-login approval, or token-like data.

-3. Scammers use it to generate a Steam API Key or a Web API Token for your account.
+3. Scammers use it to generate a Steam API Key or gain enough access to monitor your trades and imitate real trade offers.

 4. Later on, they use the access they gained to substitute your trades and steal your items.